hipe/tmx/system/doc/issues/040-operator-branch-via-directory/document.md

-the newer code, only splicing in "grafts" of older pieces where necessary. (this is why at #history-A we see what looks like a near full rewrite of the asset node (file) and a deletion of another asset node. what we delete is file that once held the newer code, and the file stays sees a replacement of most older code with the newer code.)
+the newer code, only splicing in "grafts" of older pieces where necessary. (this is why at #history-A we see what looks like a near full rewrite of the asset node (file) and a deletion of another asset node. what was deleted was the file that once held the newer code, and the file that stayed saw a replacement of most older code with the newer code.)

-as a now historic experiment, the older collection exposed some operations in compliance with [ac] intefaces for some of the fundamental collection operations (add, remove) and that legacy remains.
+as a now historic experiment, the older collection exposed some operations in compliance with [ac] interfaces for some of the fundamental collection operations (add, remove) and that legacy remains.